-New Frontier Data, a cannabis research firm, expects total legal sales of cannabis to approach $30 billion by 2025 in the 11 U.S. jurisdictions where the substance was legal as of late 2019 – a 14% annualized growth rate, reports Forbes.
+In 2019, cannabis research firm New Frontier Data projected total legal sales of cannabis to approach $30 billion by 2025 in the 11 U.S. jurisdictions where the substance was legal at the time.
+That’s a 14% annualized growth rate.

 Cannabis Investing: A $30 Billion Market Opportunity?

-The legal cannabis industry indeed appears to have a tremendous near-term upside.
-It’s also far riskier for investors than most other industries, not least because cannabis remains illegal under U.S. federal law.
+The legal marijuana industry indeed appears to have a tremendous near-term upside.
+It’s also far riskier for investors than most other industries, not least because recreational and medical cannabis remain illegal under U.S. federal law.

 Pro tip: Don’t have a place to buy and sell cannabis stocks yet?
 Consider opening a free online brokerage account with Robinhood and taking advantage of a limited-time opportunity to earn a free stock worth up to $200.
 Once you’re up and running, customize your portfolio with whole or fractional shares in leading cannabis stocks and ETFs.

 Before examining the pro (bull) and con (bear) cases for investing in marijuana industry stocks and funds, make note of the risks all cannabis investors – bull and bear – could face and what inexperienced investors can do to protect themselves.

 As we’ve seen, the cannabis industry carries a greater stock market risk – and promises greater upside – than defensive sectors like utilities.

 No matter how bullish you are on the long-term profit potential of legal marijuana, you must perform thorough due diligence before putting your money to work in this space.
 Many cannabis and cannabis-adjacent companies operating today will not exist in recognizable form 10 years from now.